-In addition, PBGC's guarantee is subject to two important limitations under section 4022(b) of ERISA: The maximum guaranteeable benefit (sometimes referred to as the maximum guarantee limit or the maximum insurance limit) under section 4022(b)(3), and the phase-in limit under sections 4022(b)(1) and 4022(b)(7).
+In addition, PBGC's guarantee is subject to two important limitations under section 4022(b) of ERISA: the maximum guaranteeable benefit (sometimes referred to as the maximum guarantee limit or the maximum insurance limit) under section 4022(b)(3), and the phase-in limit under sections 4022(b)(1) and 4022(b)(7).
 The maximum guaranteeable benefit essentially places a ceiling, or cap, on the amount of a participant's guaranteed benefit.
 The maximum monthly guaranteeable benefit under section 4022(b)(3)(B) was \$750 per month for a 65-year-old participant receiving a straight-life annuity in a plan that terminated in 1974.
 (The maximum guaranteeable benefit may be lower, under section 4022(b)(3)(A), depending on the participant's average monthly gross income, but this limitation rarely applies, and the discussion and examples in this regulation assume that it does not apply.)
 The \$750 monthly figure is adjusted each year based on the contribution and wage base under the Social Security Act; for example, for a plan whose termination date was in 2005 the maximum monthly amount at age 65 payable as a straight-life annuity was \$3,801.14.
 The maximum guaranteeable benefit for an individual participant depends on his age at the later of the plan's termination date or the date he begins receiving his benefit from PBGC, and on the form in which the benefit is paid.
 For example, the maximum guaranteeable benefit is lower if the participant begins receiving benefits from PBGC before age 65, or if the benefit form will provide a survivor benefit after the participant dies.

 The phase-in limit under sections 4022(b)(1) and 4022(b)(7) of ERISA provides that PBGC's guarantee of a benefit increase resulting from amendment of an existing plan or adoption of a new plan is phased in over a five-year period.
-PBGC's guarantee is equal to the number of full years before the termination date that the increase was in effect multiplied by the greater of (i) 20% of the monthly increase or (ii) \$20 per month (but the guarantee is never more than the amount of the increase).
-For example, PBGC would guarantee \$50 of a \$125 monthly benefit increase that was in effect more than two years but less than three years before the termination date (40% of \$125 = \$50, which is greater)than \$40).
-A benefit increase is considered to be in effect beginning on the later of its adoption date or its effective date.
+PBGC's guarantee is equal to the number of full years before the termination date that the increase was in effect, multiplied by 20% (or \$20 per month, if greater).
+For example, a benefit increase that was in effect more than two years before the termination date but less than three years is 40% guaranteed (or \$40 per month, if greater, but not more than the amount of the increase).
+A benefit increase is considered to be in effect from the later of the date the benefit increase was adopted or the date it became effective.

-There is a third limitation on PBGC's guarantee that the agency adopted when it issued its initial guaranteed-benefits regulation.
-(40 Fed.
-Reg.
-43509, Sept.
+There is a third limitation on PBGC's guarantee that the agency adopted when it issued its initial guaranteed benefits regulation.
+(40 FR 43509, Sept.
 22, 1975.)
 Under § 4022.21 of PBGC's regulation, PBGC's guarantee is generally limited to the amount of the participant's benefit payable as a straight-life annuity commencing at normal retirement age.
-The effect of this provision, often referred to as the accrued-at-normal" limit, is that PBGC generally does not guarantee temporary supplemental benefits payable to a participant who retires before normal retirement age.
-Consider, for example, a participant who was entitled under his plan to receive \$1,000 per month as a straight-life annuity starting at his normal retirement date but who could retire early under certain conditions with an unreduced benefit of \$1,000 plus a supplement of \$400 per month payable until age 62.
+This limit, often referred to as the "accrued-at-normal" limit, means that PBGC generally does not guarantee temporary supplemental benefits payable to a participant who retires before normal retirement age.
+Consider, for example, a participant who was entitled under his plan to receive \$1,000 per month as a straightlife annuity starting at his normal retirement date but who could retire early under certain conditions with an unreduced benefit of \$1,000 plus a supplement of \$400 per month payable until age 62.
 If the participant retires early, PBGC generally will not guarantee more than \$1,000 per month.